-Again, a student may not be able to afford to clothe him or herself to an adequate standard, or to buy the necessary books, or a satchel to carry them in.
+Schools can make use of these funds to provide essential resources and assistance for individual students – for example a student may not be able to afford to clothe him or herself to an adequate standard, or to buy the necessary books, or a satchel to carry them in.
 The donations pool will be used to purchase such one-off items.

 Schools will also benefit from your donations, which will be used not only to buy teaching materials and aids, but also essential improvements to the school’s premises, such as a monsoon-proof roof, or a new classroom.
 Please see below to find out which projects HELP is currently running.

 Many organisations and donors like to advertise their generosity by asking the schools they support to display large photographs and wall plaques.
 We, in HELP, dislike this kind of self-promotion, and prefer to do our work quietly and unpublicised.
-We do not waste our money on plaques.
+We do not waste our money on plaques!